 Key management personnel include Trustees and those staff to whom the Trustees have delegated significant authority and responsibility in the day-to-day running of the Trust.
+This is currently considered to the Chief Executive Headteacher only.

 The Trustees have approved a pay and remuneration policy that is based on the Academy group size (ISR) and the pay scales for each role.
 In addition, pay levels may be affected by nationally agreed pay awards, the ability to recruit and retain in post, all of which are in accordance with the Trust's appointment and pay policies.